lambda-11235/TPLPL/README.md

-# Logic Lang
+# TPLPL

-Logic lang is a pure logic programming language.
+TPLPL is a pure logic programming language.
 The only data type supported is a structure (e.g. foo(...)), although parenthesis may by ommitted on zero arity stuctures (`foo = foo()`), making them act like atoms.
 Only horn clauses and unification are supported, cuts and negation by failure are not.